Act Governing Food Safety and Sanitation

 10. violating the public announcement prescribed by the central competent authority pursuant to Paragraph 2 of Article 25;

-11. evading, impeding or refusing an examination, testing, seizure or seal stipulated in this Act;
+11. evading, impeding or refusing a verification, analysis, seizure or seal stipulated in this Act;

-12. refusing to provide or providing false information for the information which are required to be submitted in accordance with the provisions specified in this Act;
+12. refusing to provide or providing false information for the information that is required to be submitted in accordance with the provisions specified in this Act;

 13. failing to observe a suspension on operation or cease of sales in accordance with the provisions specified in this Act;